 My plant will stay in this pot until it flowers.

-Most LED grow lights usually be able to cover about 1- 6 plants.
+Now, it’s also important to understand that most LED grow lights will usually only be able to cover around 1- 6 plants.

 If you want to grow any more plans than this, you would need to purchase multiple lights to hang side by side ( called daisy-chaining ) to cover the canopy and ensure each plant is getting equal light.

-The table below shows how the power of grow light you require increases with the size of your grow space.
+The table below shows how the number of watts you require increases with the size of your grow space.
 I’ve also included how many plants each size of grow light will be adequate for.

 Note: 1 sq ft grow space = 50 watts LED grow light